 The goal is 45 minutes, but sometimes you’ll find yourself in workouts that are taking longer.
 This could be due to the amount of exercises you want to finish, requiring more rest, or someone using a machine you need.
 These circumstances aren’t always avoidable but try to cap your workouts as close to an hour as possible.
 If you notice only ten minutes left on the clock, you have room for 1-2 more exercises.

-Sometimes the best way to have an efficient workout is to accept that you put in enough work and call it a day.
+Sometimes the best way to have an efficient workout in medical school is to accept that you put in enough work and call it a day.

 These were just some of the tips I use to be able to workout in medical school 5-6 times a week in medical school without any guilt.
 Hopefully this advice helps some of you in having a quicker and better workout!
-I’d love to know what tips you may use to have efficient workouts so comment below or message me directly!
+I’d love to know what tips you may use to have efficient workouts so comment below or message me directly at [email protected]!

 If you want access to our full library of guides and free courses for med students, check out the Med Vault!